samadali786/samadali786/README.md

 - 🌱 I’m currently learning ...

-        R-Studio(how to anyalze, visualize, and Documented data sets) Tableau(for Data viz).
+        R-Studio(how to anyalze, visualize, and Documented data sets).
+        Tableau(for Data viz).

 - 📫 How to reach me: ...

          Email: samadali230@gmail.com
          LinkedIn: https://www.linkedin.com/in/samad-ali